 Why play Russian roulette with a loaded gun?

 I don’t define my sobriety by what I don’t drink, or use, although that’s a part of it.
 But the majority of sobriety is about changing unhealthy behaviors and dealing with your ISM.

-ISM’s are all those sneaky little buggers like: lying, cheating, stealing, manipulating, procrastinating, blaming, avoiding, denying, exaggerating, gossiping, self-centeredness, excuses, self-pity, grandiosity, abusing, and any of the other unhealthy behaviours, that go hand in hand with addiction.
+ISM’s are all those sneaky little buggers like: lying, cheating, stealing, manipulating, procrastinating, blaming, avoiding, denying, exaggerating, gossiping, self-centeredness, excuses, self-pity, grandiosity, abusing, and any of the other unhealthy behaviors, that go hand in hand with addiction.

-It’s alcohol ISM – not wasim, folks.
+It’s alcohol-ISM – not wasim, folks.